lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/019_Psalms/Psalm_139.md

 139:10 Even there shall thy hand lead me, and thy right hand shall hold me.

 139:11 If I say, Surely the darkness shall cover me; even the night shall be light about me.
-139:12 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.<a class = "marginnote">We could be in darkness when presenting in difficult time.
+139:12 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.<a class = "marginnote">We could be in darkness when presenting in adversity (not adversary).
 However, God can still work; things/situation are still in control.</a>
 139:13 For thou hast possessed my reins: thou hast covered me in my mother's womb.
 139:14 I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.
 139:15 My substance was not hid from thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.